thkimKETI/lane-traffic-depth-tensorrt/README.md

 ## 📜 License

-This project is released under the MIT License.
-See `LICENSE` file for details.
+This project is released under a custom license inspired by the MIT License.
+See [`LICENSE`](./LICENSE.txt) file for details.

-⚠️ **Important Notice**: Any use of this code—including but not limited to commercial deployment, academic research, model training, reproduction, or integration into products or services—requires the prior written consent of the original author.
-You are not permitted to use, distribute, or modify this software for any purpose, commercial or non-commercial, without explicit written approval.
-Unauthorized use will be considered a violation of the license.
+⚠️ **Important Notice**
+Use of this code—commercial or non-commercial, including academic research, model training, product integration, and distribution—**requires prior written permission** from the author.
+Unauthorized usage will be treated as a license violation.

 ---